mercure-imaging/mercure/docs/adoptions.rst

 **Institutions involved:**

 * CHU Sainte-Justine (Montreal)
-* University of Catalonia (Universitat Oberta de Catalunya)
+* Alberta's Children Hospital (Calgary)
 * SickKids - The Hospital for Sick Children (Toronto)

 **How mercure is used:**

-In the BIDS-flux architecture, mercure serves as the **data ingestion and curation component** at each local research site.
+In the BIDS-flux architecture, mercure serves as a dicom router at each local research site, enabling custom container to be executed on each new session, and  routing dicoms to proprietary dicom-only processing for synthetic MRI.
 It handles incoming DICOM data from MRI scanners before the data flows through the rest of the pipeline:

 .. code-block:: text